Whatsapp Icon

 Understanding the Stages of Ependymoma

 Ependymoma is a type of tumor that arises from the ependymal cells lining the ventricles of the brain and the central canal of the spinal cord.
 While staging is commonly discussed in many cancer types to describe the spread of the disease, ependymomas are primarily classified differently, taking into account factors such as location, grade, and extent of resection (surgical removal) rather than stages.
-However, understanding the general approach towards evaluating and categorizing ependymomas can help patients and families navigate diagnosis and treatment options more effectively.
+However, understanding the general approach toward evaluating and categorizing ependymomas can help patients and families navigate diagnosis and treatment options more effectively.

 Grading of Ependymoma